kenaryn/memoranda/java_memorandum.md

 ### Lexikon
 - API: a suite of pre-defined types.
+- Destructuring: create a local variable with values extracted from an object.
 - Encapsulation: data abstraction (using access modifiers).
 - Expression: as opposed to statements, performs computations and return a result.
 - Functional interface: provides target types for λ expressions and method references.
 Holds a single abstract method.
 - Guarded pattern: conditional arm.
 - Member: field or method.
+- Module: a set of packages well encapsulated and designed for reuse.
 - Package: a named group of related types (*i.e.* class, record, enum, interface).
 - Programming: forming good abstractions and putting things together to minimize complexity.
 - Reference: variable, field (of a class), or component (or a record)